-After a flood, do you know if your home or property is safe to occupy?
-Call Skagit County Planning and Development Services at 360-416-1320 to arrange a post-damage assessment.
+After a flood, you need to make sure your home is safe to enter or occupy.
+If you live in unincorporated Skagit County, call Skagit County Planning and Development Services at 360-416-1320 to arrange a post-damage assessment.
+If you live in a city or town, contact your municipal government.
 FEMA and/or your insurance company may require an assessment.
-Skagit County inspectors will visit the site and:
+Inspectors will visit the site and:

-► Inspect the interior and exterior of buildings, including foundations, framing, siding, heating systems, plumbing, flooring, drywall, insulation, etc.;

-► Document observed damage & the percentage of each component affected;

-Determine the highest water level that was in the building;

-Classify building damage as minor, major or destroyed.

-► Find Initial Damage Assessment forms online: skagitcounty.net/dem
+- ► Inspect the interior and exterior of buildings, including foundations, framing, siding, heating systems, plumbing, flooring, drywall, insulation, etc.; - ▶ Document observed damage & the percentage of each component affected; - ► Determine the highest water level that was in the building; - Classify building damage as minor, major or destroyed. - ► Find Initial Damage Assessment forms online: skagitcounty.net/dem